sveltejs/svelte/documentation/docs/07-misc/03-typescript.md

 ## Generic `$props`

 Components can declare a generic relationship between their properties.
-One example is a generic list component that receives a list of items and a callback property that reveives an item from the list.
+One example is a generic list component that receives a list of items and a callback property that receives an item from the list.
 To declare that the `items` property and the `select` callback operate on the same types, add the `generics` attribute to the `script` tag:

 ```svelte
 <script lang="ts" generics="Item extends { text: string }">